Severe Asthma ToolkitSevere Asthma Toolkit

 • Key References

-Australasian Severe Asthma Registry
+Australasian Severe Asthma Registry (ASAR)

-Home Registries Australasian Severe Asthma Registry
+Home Registries Australasian Severe Asthma Registry (ASAR)

-The Australasian Severe Asthma Registry (ASAR) is a multi-national clinical quality registry of individuals with confirmed severe refractory asthma and non-severe controlled asthma.
+The Australasian Severe Asthma Registry (ASAR) is a multicentre Clinical Quality Registry (CQR) of individuals with confirmed severe refractory asthma and non-severe controlled asthma in Australia and New Zealand.

 Patient enrolment and data collection

-Patients with diagnosed severe refractory asthma and non-severe controlled asthma are systematically assessed at registration and followed up prospectively for up to 10-years.
+Patients with diagnosed severe refractory asthma and non-severe controlled asthma are systematically assessed at registration and followed up prospectively for up to 15-years.
 The data is submitted to a secure online database.
 The information collected includes non-identifying demographic details, clinical data and patient-reported outcomes.

-E/ asar@thoracic.org.au
+Email: registries@thoracic.org.au

 ASAR is supported by AstraZeneca, GlaxoSmithKline, Novartis and Sanofi.